stevegt/promisebase/x/layers.md

 is to compute a content hash for each incoming chunk and to store the data as content-addressable blocks.
 Because the chunking code already stores and passes around each chunk in RAM, there is no need for a file-like Reader/Writer interface at this layer.
 Instead, the interface should simply expose operations such as:

 - Put(data []byte) (cid string, err error)
 - Get(cid string) ([]byte, error)
 - Delete(cid string) error

+Dependencies:
+- KV Layer

 ## Reference layer

-The reference layer builds on top of hashkv to provide human-friendly names for content hashes.
+The reference layer builds on top of kv to provide human-friendly names for content hashes.
 It manages mutable references that point to immutable content identifiers (CIDs).
 This layer allows users to create, update, rename, and delete refs:
 - Create(ref string, cid string) error
 - Replace(ref string, cid string) error
 - Rename(oldRef, newRef string) error
-- Delete(Ref string) error
+- Delete(ref string) error
 - ReadLink(ref string) (cid string, error)

+Dependencies:
+- kv layer

 ## Streaming layer